Christian counseling: Principles

 Christian counseling focuses on a few main principles.
 It focuses on a holistic approach.
 One that can help with the individuals mind, spirit, and bodies well-being.
 Another term often used is "soul-care".
 This approach is to incorporate Christian views from the Bible, and include traditional beliefs and values.
-It encourages diving into an individuals mental, spiritual, and physiological health with the aid of God throughout the process.
+It encourages diving into an individual's mental, spiritual, and physiological health with the aid of God throughout the process.
 The aim of Christian counseling is to help people regain a sense of hope for their life that is found in Jesus Christ.
 Christian counseling believes that at the core of what they do is to help others achieve a better understanding of themselves and God which is rooted in the Holy Spirit's conviction.
 Christian counselors seek to make people aware of the sin in their lives that has caused them suffering but also come to know the immense worth and value they have as a person to God.